 2. Pigments

-3. Natural or Animal-Based Colors
+3. Natural or Animal-Based colors

-Natural or animal-based colors are dyes derived from natural sources, such as trees, plants, vegetables, minerals, or animals.
+Natural colors or animal-based colors are dyes derived from natural sources, such as trees, plants, vegetables, minerals, or animals.
 These forms of dyes or colors are most compatible with human consumption.
 Cochineal and Curcumin are the best examples of natural and animal-based colors.

 4. Organic dyes